maulanaakbardj/TF-Certificate-Practice/README.md

 # TF-Certificate-Practice

-this repository is a my TensorFlow Developer certificate practice project
+This repository is a my TensorFlow Developer certificate practice project